UCI-GDIM32-W25/hw1-sdemattia/README.md

 In conclusion, the break-down was very helpful for the coding part of the project but wasn't all that much help when it came to Unity.
 For me, I think I work best with a itemized list of what I need to do compared to a list of what the game needs to do.
 In the future I plan on continuing to use the break-downs but I think that I will personally need to go beyond that and create a to-do list for the Unity side of things.

+## Devlog Redo
+The break-down completed in class was not the most helpful for me personally but I did use it specifically for the actions that each GameObject needed to complete and how they were connected to each other.
+For example, I used the input section of the Player section and turned that into the Update() function in the Player script.
+This was helpful in that it was listed out simply and was easy to turn into code.
+In addition, seeing how different GameObjects were linked together visually was also helpful.
+In my PlantCountUI script I knew to make the "seeds remaining UI" and "seeds left UI" within it since it was all contained under the same section.
+Visually the break-down was very useful while coding but in a process and to-do sense, it added more confusion.
+Though it made the process a bit more muddled it did help with going over the final result, I went through each GameObject in Unity and made sure that it was properly assigned to the right script according to the break-down (eg. the _plantcountUI and _seedsRemainingUI were assigned to the correct TMP GameObjects).

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites